joinflux/firebase-tools/README.md

 ## Using

-To use this action, make sure to refer to: `joinflux/firebase-action` We also try to release tagged version that you can refer to:
+To use this action, make sure to refer to: `joinflux/firebase-action`

+We also try to release tagged versions that you can refer to:
 `joinflux/firebase-action@v9.16.0`

-Alternatevely, refer to `master` to get the most up to date version.
+Alternatively, refer to `master` to get the most up to date version.
 However plese be aware that there might be unstable: `joinflux/firebase-action@master`

+### Complete Example
 ```
   - name: Deploy to Firebase
     uses: joinflux/firebase-action@v9.16.0